FranklinDM/Epyrus/docs/CONTRIBUTING.md

   - *`Issue #492 - Part 3: nsUpdateService.js, updater.cpp, nsUpdateDriver.cpp`*
   - *`Issue #492 - Part 4: Remove superfluous brackets in nsUpdateService.js and updater.cpp`*

 Occasionally a resolved (and shipped) issue requires further changes to fix bugs.
-However, If follow-ups are complex enough to be multi-part it should be considered a new issue.
+However, If follow-ups are complex enough to be multi-part it should be considered a new issue (or at least grounds for reopening the original issue that prompted the follow-up).
 For Epyrus, I do not care if you forget the hyphen and write "Followup" instead of "Follow-up".
 I accept both forms.
 - Follow-up Form: *`Issue #xxx - Follow-up: Appropriate direct description of changes`*
   - *`Issue #1643 - Follow-up: Make sure things aren't changed while iterating.`*